RTEMS/rtems-docs/ada_user/ada_user.rst

 switch extension would save and restore the context of the device.

-For more information on user extensions, refer to the:ref:`User Extensions Manager <User-Extensions-Manager>` chapter.
+For more information on user extensions, refer to the `User Extensions Manager`_ chapter.

 Multiprocessor Communications Interface (MPCI)
 ==============================================